facelessuser/soupsieve/docs/src/markdown/api.md

 ## Ignore Pseudo-class

-Soup Sieve implements a number of pseudo classes, but but some (e.g. [`:has()`](./selectors/pseudo-classes.md#:has) and [`:-soup-contains()`](./selectors/pseudo-classes.md#:-soup-contains)) have potential performance concerns if exposed to untrusted user inputs.
+Soup Sieve implements a number of pseudo classes, but but some (e.g. [`#!css :has()`](./selectors/pseudo-classes.md#:has) and [`#!css :-soup-contains()`](./selectors/pseudo-classes.md#:-soup-contains)) have potential performance concerns if exposed to untrusted user inputs.
 While Beautiful Soup (along with Soup Sieve) are not necessarily recommended for time critical, high performance systems, if you are in an environment where the risk of using a specific pseudo-class is not tolerable, you can use the `ignore` option to specify and fail if they are used.

 ```py
 import soupsieve as sv